 The Life and Work of Alan Allbon

-In a number of articles on the late and much-missed Ron Chernich’s invaluable “Model Engine News” (MEN) website, we have covered various aspects of the work of Alan L. Allbon, one of England's foremost model engine designers from the middle years of the 20th century.
+In a number of articles on the late and much-missed Ron Chernich’s invaluable “Model Engine News” (MEN) website, Ron and I covered various aspects of the work of Alan L. Allbon, one of England's foremost model engine designers from the middle years of the 20th century.
 During his fifteen-year career in the commercial model engine field, Allbon was famously associated with such then well-known names as Davies-Charlton Ltd. and Allbon-Saunders in addition to producing a number of highly-regarded engines under his own name.
 Several of his designs were sufficiently popular that they remained in production for decades.

 Those interested in the technical aspects of the Allbon engines are recommended to consult our earlier article on MEN, since the present piece will be more biographical in nature - no sense re-inventing the wheel!
 I will include appropriately-placed links to other articles in what follows.